BELARUS: KGB pressure Orthodox not to venerate Soviet-era martyrs

 Orthodox memorial services are usually held in church buildings, Belarusian Orthodox Church press secretary Petrashkevich maintained to Forum 18.
 While acknowledging that Radonitsa services are normally held at cemeteries or burial sites, "I have no information as to whether they are held at Kuropaty," he added.

-Separated from the Moscow Patriarchate and outside the Soviet Union, the Russian Orthodox Church Abroad (ROCA) was free to canonise the New Martyrs in November 1981.
-The ROCA took the Moscow Patriarchate's continued failure to venerate the New Martyrs as a sign of compliance with Soviet ideology.
-It formed one of the main obstacles to reconciliation, finally overcome in a formal Act of Canonical Communion signed in Moscow on 17 May 2007.
+As a separate Orthodox church outside the Moscow Patriarchate and outside the Soviet Union, the Russian Orthodox Church Outside Russia (ROCOR) was free to canonise the New Martyrs and did so in November 1981.
+The ROCOR recognised the Moscow Patriarchate's continued failure to venerate the New Martyrs as a sign of compliance with Soviet ideology.
+This was one of the main obstacles to part of ROCOR joining the Moscow Patriarchate under a formal Act of Canonical Communion signed in Moscow on 17 May 2007.
+Another branch of ROCOR refused to join the Moscow Patriarchate.

 The influence of Soviet-style militant atheism also remains strong among state officials in Belarus (see F18News 18 November 2003 http://www.forum18.org/Archive.php?article_id=186).